 The belief that we as business owners “know” our customer simply because we have one or two sentences in our vision statement about them is outdated.
 The most successful designers start with a basic understanding of their customer and constantly work to improve it with as much detail as possible.
 They record every bit of feedback they receive to better grasp their needs and wants, they spend time on the social profiles of their followers to learn about their lives and how they spend their time, they do pop ups and trunk shows and meet their customers face to face to get the full picture.
 And they understand that this is an on-going process- always evaluated and always updated.

 Treat their business as if it were a hobby.

 It’s very easy to tell ourselves we have a business just because we make product and have a website but that’s not always the case.
 A business requires planning, goal setting, revenue generation, and follow through.
 The most successful designers see that just because they love to design, doesn’t mean that they can have a business doing it.

 Put all their faith in one revenue stream.

 Sales are necessary to grow a business.
 But there isn’t just one way to make sales.
 When it comes to building revenue in a fashion business, the most successful designers think about what sales channels they’re going to focus on (direct to consumer, wholesale, markets/popups, in home salons, etc) and mix it up, rather than putting all their hope and trust into just one.
 In addition to that, they aren’t scared to get creative.
 They add styling services, custom work, closet audits, or other things they enjoy doing in order to keep the revenue flowing.
-They hustle.